Solid Snake: Design

 The Solid Snake design created by Yoji Shinkawa for Metal Gear Solid is inspired by actors Jean-Claude Van Damme (pictured) and Christopher Walken.

 Much as Metal Gear began as a pastiche of action movies of the time, Solid Snake began as a pastiche of action movie heroes.
 On the cover artwork of the original Metal Gear he resembles actor Michael Biehn as Kyle Reese in the 1984 film The Terminator, although Kojima claimed to have no involvement in the production of the game's packaging illustration.
 In the in-game portrait of Metal Gear 2: Solid Snake, he resembles Mel Gibson.

 Yoji Shinkawa's Solid Snake design, characterized by his navy blue bandanna and "sneaking suit", would serve as the template for all future incarnations in later Metal Gear games.
 According to Shinkawa, Snake's physique in Metal Gear Solid was based on that of action star Jean-Claude Van Damme, while his facial appearance inspired by actor Christopher Walken.
 Shinkawa described his rendition of Solid Snake from Metal Gear Solid as a "middle ground" between the younger Snake who was in the cover artwork of the first Metal Gear and the middle-aged Snake from the MSX2 version of Metal Gear 2.
 For the initial events from the Big Shell chapter from Metal Gear Solid 2, Snake's visual appearance was sightly modified with his hair being more blonde, and his appearance somewhat resembling the Man with No Name (as portrayed by Clint Eastwood).
 Shinkawa commented that Snake was one of the easiest Metal Gear characters for him to draw, as his appearance is consistent across games with only minor changes.
-According to Kojima, Snake's character model was specifically designed to have a well-sculpted buttocks, as the player spends the majority of the game staring at the character's back from a third-person view.
+According to Kojima, Snake's character model was specifically designed to have well-sculpted buttocks, as the player spends the majority of the game staring at the character's back from a third-person view.

 By the time Metal Gear Solid 4 started development, Kojima told Shinkawa about his idea of making Snake look elderly, which surprised the designer.
 Once Shinkawa showed his artwork of Old Snake to the staff, they were all also surprised by the idea of playing as an old version of the character.
 However, they were satisfied with the end product as the staff began to like the character.
 In Metal Gear Solid 4, one of Kojima's endings would have had Snake and Otacon turn themselves in for breaking the law, and subsequently they would be convicted and executed.
 However, comments from Kojima's staff who were disappointed with his death resulted in the character's survival.
 In Metal Gear Solid 4, Old Snake is modelled after Lee Van Cleef who appeared in Escape from New York.